-ject will be awarded three points for meeting one of the following: Points Development on an Infill Site Development of housing on vacant and undeveloped parcels in dense areas, especially in urban and inner suburban neighborhoods.
-The development takes advantage of existing infrastructure and promotes compact development that allows undeveloped land to remain open and green.
-Documentation requirement: A dated photo of the site, or documentation of the infill designation from a government entity. , Adaptive Reuse of Non-residential Buildings or Structures The conversion to residential use of Non-Residential Buildings or Structures such as, but not limited to, warehouses, schools, hotels, and hospitals.
+Pre oject will be awarded three points for meeting one of the following: Points • Development on an Infill Site Development of housing on vacant and undeveloped parcels in dense areas, especial in urban and inner suburban neighborhoods.
+The development takes advantage of existing infrastructure and promotes compact development that allows undeveloped land to remain open and green. lly Documentation requirement: A dated photo of the site, or documentation of the infill designation from a government entity.

+Documentation requirement: A dated photo of the site, or documentation of the infill designation from a government entity. • Adaptive Reuse of Non-residential Buildings or Structures The conversion to residential use of Non-Residential Buildings or Structures such as, but not limited to, warehouses, schools, hotels, and hospitals.
 3 Documentation requirement: A photo of the existing property and other third party documentation validating the previous use. • Demolition or Substantial Rehabilitation of Vacant, Abandoned, or Substandard Residential Buildings Demolition must be undertaken by the Sponsor.
 Documentation requirement: For projects involving demolition, a dated photo of the site, documentation from a government entity validating the status of the property as vacant, abandoned, or substandard, and a demolition contract.
 For projects involving rehabilitation projects, a project capital needs assessment prepared by a third party verifying that rehabilitation will extend the life of the property by at least 15 years.
-Pro ject will be awarded two points for meeting one of the following: • Development of a Brownfields Site Development of housing on a government designated Brownfields site.
-Documentation requirement: Documentation from a government entity or tribal equivalent designating the property as a Brownfield site. • Recovery of a Foreclosed Property in a foreclosure or deed in lieu of foreclosure All of the project units must be acquired via foreclosure or deed-in-lieu of foreclosure.
-Units qualifying for these points must have been acquired by the Sponsor (or household recipient) directly via the foreclosure or the deed-in-lieu of foreclosure.
+Pro pject will be awarded two points for meeting one of the following: • Diject will be awarded two points for meeting one of the following: Development of a Brownfields Site Development of a Brownfields Site Development of a Brownfields Site Development of housing on a government designated Brownfields site.
+Documentation requirement: Documentation from a government entity or tribal • Development of a Brownfields Site Development of housing on a government designated Brownfields site.
+Documentation requirement: Documentation from a government entity or tribal equivalent designating the property as a Brownfield site.
+2 • Development of a Brownfields Site Development of housing on a government designated Brownfields site.
+Documentation requirement: Documentation from a government entity or tribal equivalent designating the property as a Brownfield site.
+Recovery of a Foreclosed Property All of the project units must be acquired via foreclosure.
+Units qualifying for these points must have been acquired by the Sponsor (or household recipient) directly via the foreclosure.
 Properties that use the county or city as the intermediary between the lender and the Sponsor also qualify.
-Units that passed through the ownership of other entities prior to acquisition by the Sponsor (or the household recipient) do not qualify for points.
-2 Documentation requirement: Documentation from a third party evidencing that the subject property was a foreclosed property or that it was acquired via deed-in-lieu of foreclosure.
+Units that passed through the ownership of other entities prior to acquisition by the Sponsor (or the household recipient) do not qualify for 2